Mon – Fri 9:00 – 17.00

 What is Parental Kidnapping?

-Parental kidnapping is a crime that takes the minor child, by force or trickery, from their lawful custodian after the instigator has obtained custody of the child.
+Parental kidnapping in Nevada is a crime that takes the minor child, by force or trickery, from their lawful custodian after the instigator has obtained custody of the child.

 Parental kidnapping happens when one parent takes their children to a place where they cannot be found, refuses to disclose any information about their whereabouts, and denies the other parent contact with the children.